Saumya Tandon

 Saumya Tandon (born 3 November 1984) is an Indian actress and television presenter, known for her portrayal of Anita Vibhuti Narayan Mishra in the Hindi sitcom television series Bhabiji Ghar Par Hain!. and as a host on various TV shows including Dance India Dance, Bournvita Quiz Contest and Entertainment Ki Raat.
+She also gained recognition from the films Jab We Met (2007) and Dhurandhar (2025).

 Early life

 Tandon was born in Bhopal, Madhya Pradesh, on 3 November 1984.
-The family shifted to Ujjain where she did her schooling from St. Mary's Convent School.
+The family shifted to Ujjain where she completed her schooling from St. Mary's Convent School.
 Her father, B.G.
 Tandon, is a writer and was a professor in a university in Ujjain.

 Career

 Tandon took up modelling assignments early in her career and was the "Femina Cover Girl First Runner Up" 2006 She also appeared in the Afghan serial Khushi in 2008 as part of the international project, where she played the lead of an Afghan woman doctor.
 She co-hosted Zor Ka Jhatka: Total Wipeout (based on the Wipeout format) with Shah Rukh Khan in 2011.
 She has hosted Dance India Dance for 3 seasons, for which she got the Best Anchor award too.
 She co-hosted Bournvita Quiz Contest, along with Derek O'Brien for three seasons.
 In Imtiaz Ali's Jab We Met, starring Shahid Kapoor and Kareena Kapoor, she played the role of Kareena's character's sister Roop.
 She also hosted LG Mallika-e-Kitchen for three seasons.

 In 2015, Tandon started playing the role of Anita in the comedy serial Bhabiji Ghar Par Hain!.
-She is also known as "gori mem" from the serial.
-In 2018, she hosted Entertainment Ki Raat Season 2 on Colors TV.
+She is also known as "gori mem" from the serial, due to her being referred to as the same in the show by Yogesh Tripathi's character.
+In 2018, she hosted the second season of Entertainment Ki Raat on Colors TV.
 On 21 August 2020, she quit Bhabhi Ji Ghar Par Hain!.

+In 2025, she gained further recognition portraying Ulfat, wife of Akshaye Khanna character Rehman Dakait, in the spy-thriller Dhurandhar and Dhurandhar: The Revenge.

 Personal life

-Tandon is very reluctant to talk about her private life.
-In 2016, she married her boyfriend Saurabh Devendra Singh.
-Before marriage, she dated him for 10 years.
+In 2016, she married her boyfriend Saurabh Devendra Singh whom she was in a ten-year relationship with.

 Tandon gave birth to a boy in 2019.